Table of Contents

 Combination therapy in Ewing´s sarcoma

 The therapy for Ewing sarcoma is a combination of polychemotherapy, surgery and radiation.
-After a 10 week chemotherapy with vincristin, actinomycin D, cyclophosphamide and doxorubicin sanitation of the primum and total resection is carried out successfully.
-The classification of the response to histological chemotherapy occurs in the Salzer Kuntschik grade 6.
+After chemotherapy (with vincristine, actinomycin D, cyclophosphamide and doxorubicin) a total resection of tumor is carried.
 If the tumor grows along the medullary canal, the entire affected bone must be operated and radiated.

 A prosthetic treatment or a rotationplasty is not necessary.
 Recovery of a bone metastasis is only possible through stem cell transplantation.
 Pulmonary metastases can be treated with bilateral pulmonary radiation.

 Prognosis of Ewing´s Sarcoma